- The Speech Center

 Wheaton in Washington, sponsored by the Department of Politics and International Relations.
 The program offers a combination of on-campus study at Wheaton and living in the nation's capital.
 The Washington experience includes briefings with leaders on Capitol Hill, with interest groups, members of the D.C. press corps, and government agencies.
 There is a close integration of classroom and field experience.

-Council, and Consortium Semester Programs and Summer Programs
+Council, Cooperative and Consortium Semester and Summer Programs

-Cooperative programs are available through 12 semester/summer programs sponsored by the Council for Christian Colleges & Universities (CCCU).
-(See https://www.bestsemester.com for detailed information and application.)
-Other cooperative programs are also available at American University, Au Sable Institute of Environmental Studies, the Creation Care Study Program, International Sustainable Development Studies Institute, and Jerusalem University College.
+Cooperative programs are available through four semester/summer programs sponsored by the Council for Christian Colleges & Universities (CCCU).
+(See https://www.cccuglobaled.org for detailed information and application.)
+Other cooperative programs are also available at Au Sable Institute of Environmental Studies, the Creation Care Study Program, International Sustainable Development Studies Institute, and Jerusalem University College.
 The Director of Study Abroad Programs in Global Programs and Studies has information about each of the following programs, unless otherwise noted.

-The Middle East Studies Program, based in Amman, Jordan, and sponsored by the Council for Christian Colleges & Universities, helps students understand the history, peoples, and cultures of this fascinating and complex region.
+The Middle East Studies Program, based in Amman, Jordan helps students understand the history, peoples, and cultures of this fascinating and complex region.
 Students also gain an appreciation of the Middle Eastern church and an understanding of the economic and political realities which influence the quest for peace in the Middle East.
+MESP students learn firsthand from who live out the subject matter.
+MESP is committed to a Christ-centered approach, aiming to serve, process, and evaluate while immersed and growing in understanding of what it means to be an incarnational follower of Jesus.

-The Council for Christian Colleges & Universities sponsors the Scholars’ Semester in Oxford.
-Junior and senior students have the opportunity to study in England by participating in an interdisciplinary semester at Oxford through a partnership program with Wycliffe Hall, affiliated with the University of Oxford.
+Junior and senior students have the opportunity to study with the Scholarship wtih the Scholarship and Christianity in Oxford (SCIO) program in England through a partnership program with Wycliffe Hall, affiliated with the University of Oxford.
 This program allows students to complete intensive scholarship with academic tutors to hone skills and delve into the areas that most interest them.
 Applicants must have a 3.7 GPA or higher.

 Au Sable is an institute for Christian environmental stewardship with four campuses in the United States, Cost Rica, and South India, including one located in the north woods near the tip of Michigan's Lower Peninsula.
 Summer classes are offered in environmental studies, natural history, field biology, environmental ethics, restoration ecology, ground water stewardship, and global development and ecological stewardship.
 Information is available in the Department of Geology and Environmental Studies.
 Wheaton students may qualify to receive grants, scholarships, and fellowships from the Institute to support their studies at Au Sable campuses.